 Grilled Salmon with Caper Chive Butter

 Today I’m sharing a recipe for Cedar Grilled Salmon with Caper Chive Butter.
-Click here to skip ahead to the recipe.
+It’s a fresh, easy, flavorful, and healthy dinner recipe.

 I began blogging without a lot of expectations.
 I certainly didn’t expect that I’d regularly end up with freshly caught wild Alaskan seafood on my doorstep.